-- 1. .stat Key summary statistics that show the number of PETs meeting certain criteria - 2. .inter.loop_counts.bedpe Interchromosomal looping between anchor loci. - 3. .intra.loop_counts.bedpe Intrachromosomal looping between all anchor loci - 4. .filt.intra.loop_counts.bedpe Intrachromosomal looping between anchor loci where loops meet min/max distance requirements. - 5. interactions.all.mango The same set of loops as 4 but with per-loop FDR measures from the loop proximity bias correction algorithm originally implemented in Mango and presented in the same format. - 6. .interaction.txt.gz The same set of loops as 4 but in a compressed format for visualizing with WashU and UCSC Genome Browser tools.
+- 1. .stat Key summary statistics that show the number of PETs meeting certain criteria - 2. .inter.loop_counts.bedpe Interchromosomal looping between anchor loci. - 3. .intra.loop_counts.bedpe Intrachromosomal looping between all anchor loci - 5. interactions.all.mango The same set of loops as 4 but with per-loop FDR measures from the loop proximity bias correction algorithm originally implemented in Mango and presented in the same format. - 6. .rds The same set of loops as 4 but in an R binary compressed format of a loops () S4 object from diffloop.
+Can immediately be imported for interactive visualization in DNAlandscapeR.